 Where You Are Stationed

-Depending upon where you are stationed will typically determine the locations you will deploy.
-For instance, ships and submarines stationed in Norfolk VA will deploy throughout the Atlantic Ocean, Mediterranean Sea, as well as around the Coast of Africa and into the Persian Gulf (depending on the regions with the most turmoil).
+Where you are stationed will typically determine the locations you will deploy.
+For instance, ships and submarines stationed in Norfolk, VA will deploy throughout the Atlantic Ocean, the Mediterranean Sea, as well as around the Coast of Africa and into the Persian Gulf (depending on the regions with the most turmoil).
 Ships stationed on the West Coast will deploy throughout the Pacific, visiting U.S. ports in Japan, South Korea, and Hawaii.
-With recent conflicts, ships from the West Coast, Pearl Harbor, and Japan will also cruise into the Middle East and into the Persian Gulf.
+With recent conflicts, ships from the West Coast, Pearl Harbor, and Japan will also cruise to the Middle East and into the Persian Gulf.

 Special Operations Deployments

 There is a very small group of people in the Navy who deploy quite often, but not necessarily on ships.
 They may be flown into a region and fast rope or parachute onto a ship for a temporary stay to perform a special operations mission, but the members of the Navy SEAL and Navy EOD units tend to deploy to forward-deployed bases around the world where and when needed.
 Sometimes these quick deployments may last only a few weeks, or their forward deployed, and travel status throughout a region are typically six to nine months long.
 These deployment cycles are similar to ships and submarines.
 However, the members of the special operations community do not stay on board ship or submarine for too long.
 If visiting a ship or submarine, they will be flown, drive their zodiacs, mini-submarines, or swim to shore depending upon the mission.